 Safarilink operate several flights daily and we enjoyed a hassle free transfer.
-On our drive to camp we passed co-owner, the enigmatic Paul Goldstein who was casually going for his daily jog in the bush!
+On our drive to camp we passed co-owner, the enigmatic Paul Goldstein who was casually going for his daily jog in the bush no doubt training for his next marathon to be run with a tiger on his back to raise funds for this endangered animal!
 Kicheche Bush Camp came highly recommended by a photographer friend who knows that we are avid wildlife enthusiasts.
 It exceeded expectations.
 Set in the Olare Motorogi Conservancy bordering the Masai Mara Game Reserve it is managed by the friendly and capable Darren and Emma who welcomed us on arrival.
 The fact that most guests are returning visitors speaks volumes.

 🙂 LOVE the bucket showers – warm and wonderful but feel as though you are camping!

 Our Guide was the lovely Mika – all Kicheche staff are highly trained and extremely knowledgeable.
 This camp is favoured by keen photographers and all Guides know exactly where and how to position the vehicle to get the best possible light and shot.
 There is commendable focus on sustainable community development and one can visit the MAA Trust which has a focus on women empowerment and education.